raim/genex/README.md

 The file [R/genex.R](R/genex.R) holds two functions.

-* `Gauss2F1` implements the described wrapper for the `hyperg_2F1`
+* `Gauss2F1` implements a wrapper for the `hyperg_2F1` function,
-function, avoiding convergence issues by a transformation @Forrey1997, (https://doi.org/10.1006/jcph.1997.5794) or alternatively a solution suggested at https://stats.stackexchange.com/questions/33451/computation-of-hypergeometric-function-in-r by Stephane Laurent.
+avoiding convergence issues by a transformation desribed by @Forrey1997 (https://doi.org/10.1006/jcph.1997.5794) or alternatively a solution suggested at https://stats.stackexchange.com/questions/33451/computation-of-hypergeometric-function-in-r by Stephane Laurent.
 * `fexpr` implements the equation for induced protein expression with inducer half-life and cell growth.

 ## Examples